 In addition to color and pattern, you will need to choose a finish that matches the aesthetic vision you’re looking for.
 You can choose from a matte, satin (or semi-gloss), or high-gloss finish.
 Matte is the most common finish for medium-colored countertops, as it provides a soft, even look and feel with a slight sheen.
 This sheen will increase over time with daily cleaning.
 A matte finish tends to be more economical as there are fewer sanding steps in the fabrication shop, and is the easiest to maintain, making it better for heavy use.
 Satin or semi-gloss finish has more shine than matte, feeling slicker and smoother.
 A satin or semi-gloss finish in solid surface countertops will reflect accent or overhead lighting, and if you choose a darker color, you might want to consider a satin finish as the color of the material will be brought out more fully.
 Satin finishes are a good choice for moderate use areas.
 A high-gloss finish provides a mirror-like look.
 Whites and darker colors really “pop” in high gloss, however, a high-gloss surface is better for low-use areas, as scratches are much more noticeable.

 Countertops and Cabinetry by Design keep your kitchen remodel as simple and easy for you as possible.
 As an expert in our field, our goal is to sustain positive, long-term client relationships.
 Our commitment to our clients is to give you a fast, accurate quote, quickly schedule your install, then complete your job as simply as possible.
 In fact, whenever possible, we can often have your job completed within a day.
 We will listen to you carefully, directing you toward the best solid surface countertops for your specific needs, never cutting corners, and never compromising our high values and philosophies regarding our clients.
 Our bottom line is that we will complete your kitchen or bathroom remodel as though we were doing it in our own home.
-For those in the greater Cincinnati area, Mason, West Chester or Anderson, consider Countertops and Cabinetry by Design for all your kitchen and bathroom remodeling needs.
+For those in the greater Cincinnati area, Mason, or West Chester, consider Countertops and Cabinetry by Design for all your kitchen and bathroom remodeling needs.